larygwil/cuda-samples-old/0_Simple/template/readme.txt

-Sample: template
+Sample: Template
-Minimum spec: SM 1.0
+Minimum spec: SM 1.1

 A trivial template project that can be used as a starting point to create new CUDA projects.